maldoinc/wireup/docs/pages/upgrading.md

 Removed `import_flask_config` setting from the integration.
 Instead expose flask config directly to the create_sync_container call.
 See Flask integration docs for more info.

+### FastAPI Integration

+The integration now no longer automatically exposes `fastapi.Request` as a Wireup dependency.
+If you require that you need to pass `wireup.integration.fastapi` in your service modules when creating a container.